-To that end, we reviewed modelled pathways that hold global warming to 1.5°C with no or low overshoot from integrated assessment models (IAMs) included in IPCC (2018),2 as well as recently published peer-reviewed, system-specific roadmaps that limit temperature rise to 1.5°C and bottom-up sectoral estimates of mitigation potential, including those published in IPCC (2022b).
-In mapping out multiple pathways that the world might take to meet this global temperature goal, these studies consider a range of factors (e.g., cost, interactions and trade-offs among mitigation actions, technical potential, safeguards) when determining each system's mitigation potential, as well as the specific shifts that collectively deliver that system's contribution to limiting global temperature rise to 1.5°C. For each system, we identified both supply- and demand-side shifts common across these studies and then assessed their potential contributions to GHG emissions reduction and avoidance, as well as carbon removal.
+To that end, we reviewed modeled pathways that hold global warming to 1.5°C with no or low overshoot from integrated assessment models (IAMS) included in (IPCC 2018) and (IPCC 2022),3 studies that rely on bottom-up modeling to identify system-specific road maps that limit temperature rise to 1.5°C, and bottom-up assessments of mitigation potential, including those published in IPCC (2022).
+In mapping out multiple pathways that the world might take to meet this global temperature goal, these studies consider a range of factors (e.g., cost, interactions and trade-offs among mitigation actions, technical potential, environmental and social safeguards) when determining each system's mitigation potential, as well as the specific shifts that collectively deliver that system's contribution to limiting global temperature rise to 1.5°C. For each system, we identified both supply- and demand-side shifts common across these studies and then assessed their potential contributions to GHG emissions reduction and avoidance, as well as carbon removal.
 For inclusion in the Systems Change Lab platform, we prioritized shifts that featured prominently across all or nearly all studies reviewed and which collectively represent the primary actions needed to hold global temperature rise to 1.5°C. We considered additional criteria (e.g., data availability, environmental and social safeguards) when translating these critical shifts into quantitative targets for 2030 and 2050, as noted below.

-Shifts Related to Biodiversity
+Shifts related to biodiversity

-The identification of shifts related to biodiversity is still underway.
+The identification of shifts related to biodiversity is still under way.
 Methods under development currently focus on addressing the primary direct drivers of biodiversity loss across terrestrial, freshwater, and marine ecosystems.
-These top drivers of biodiversity loss include land-use and sea-use change, direct exploitation of species, climate change, pollution, and the spread of invasive, alien species.
-Many of these shifts will sit within the forests and land, oceans, and freshwater systems, but we will also focus on biodiversity impacts in agriculture and the impacts of extractives and pollution on biodiversity as it relates to the circular economy.
+These top drivers of biodiversity loss include land-use and sea-use change, direct exploitation of species, climate change, pollution, and the spread of invasive alien species.
+Many of these shifts will sit within the Forests and Land, Oceans, and Freshwater systems, but we will also focus on biodiversity impacts in agriculture and the impacts of extractives and pollution on biodiversity as it relates to the circular economy.
 Further detail will be provided as we expand the systems covered on the platform.
 We may revisit our approach to biodiversity as more research is done.

-Shifts Related to Equity
+Shifts related to equity

 At present, the equity-focused shifts included in the platform focus largely on access to basic goods (e.g., energy, mobility, shelter, financial services) and a just transition.
-These shifts are designed to ensure we reach our climate and biodiversity goals in a way that improves the livelihoods of historically marginalized and underserved communities, or at least does not exacerbate existing inequities.
-More shifts on equity will be developed as we add the good governance and social inclusion and equity systems to the platform.
+These shifts are designed to ensure that we reach our climate and biodiversity goals in a way that improves the livelihoods of historically marginalized and underserved communities or at least does not exacerbate existing inequities.
+More shifts on equity will be developed as we add the systems Good Governance and Social Inclusion and Equity to the platform.

 We will mainly be considering equity as it relates to climate and biodiversity transitions.
-There will be individual targets and indicators related to equity distributed throughout other climate-related or biodiversity-related shifts to ensure that those shifts do not negatively impact equity (discussed in the following section).
+There will be individual targets and indicators related to equity distributed throughout other climate-related or biodiversity-related shifts to ensure that those shifts do not negatively affect equity (discussed in the following section).
 Our research is ongoing as to how to best integrate equity into our climate and biodiversity systems.
 We may revisit our approach to equity as more research is done.

-4. Development of Targets and Indicators
+4. Development of targets and indicators